 Yes, we have free sparring.
 There are also some kung-fu competitions (including fights), but my primary goal isn`t compete.

 I know that I am going to the gym more often than going to the kung-fu academy, but that is because my schedule.
 My kung-fu academy opens from 5pm to 23pm and my gym opens from 5am to 22pm.
 All my mornings are free (I work from 11am to 7pm), so I can go to the gym 3x/week without problems.
 But my nights are already full, and I only have those 2 days to go to the kung-fu academy.
 I also practice kung-fu at home in the weekends.

-t think that I need more conditioning, because our fights at the academy dont last more than 1 or 2 minutes (we try to strike some points of the opponent.
+I dont think that I need more conditioning, because our fights at the academy dont last more than 1 or 2 minutes (we try to strike some points of the opponent.
 It is a sequence of attacks and counter attacks until one hit an important point of the other.
 I don`t know if I made myself clear in this; I am brazilian, and writing in english is not very usual for me).
 If I was a competidor, I would focus more on conditioning, but that is not the case.

+I like the idea of letting my weight regulate itself.
+Weight is not my primary goal, anyway.
 My primary goal is become better at kung-fu (I won`t compete, but I like to fight at the academy and I like to be always "prepared" in case of need), but I really enjoy lifting too.

 I will look for other topics about this in the combat forum.

 If you are short on time check out this article, "the rule of 10" by Tsatsouline is a great approach.